IMF in exploratory talks with Italy on support - sources

 WASHINGTON/BRUSSELS Italy has had preliminary discussions with the International Monetary Fund about financial support to cope with the euro zone's debt crisis, possibly co-funded by national European central banks, but no decision has been taken, several sources close to the situation said.

-In Spain, the centre-right People's Party (PP), which won a Nov.
-20 general election, is considering seeking international aid as one option for shoring up Madrid's public finances, according to sources close to the party.
+In Spain, the centre-right People's Party, which won a November 20 general election, is considering seeking international aid as one option for shoring up Madrid's public finances, according to sources close to the party.

 The PP and the outgoing Socialist government denied there were any such talks.